giantswarm/docs/sources/guides/ruby_on_rails.md

 ## TL;DR with fig

-Before we get into the details let's have the setup run locally with [fig.sh](http://www.fig.sh/).
+Before we get into the details let us have the setup run locally with [fig.sh](http://www.fig.sh/).
 Therefor clone our repository switch to the [dockerize branch](https://github.com/giantswarm/sample_app_rails_4/tree/dockerize) and start the setup with 'fig up':

     $ git clone https://github.com/giantswarm/sample_app_rails_4
     $ cd sample_app_rails_4/
     $ git checkout dockerize
     $ fig up

+That's it.
+Two containers up, linked and running.
 You can now access your app on [port 3000](http://localhost:3000).

 ## Get up and running with Docker on localhost